Are you ready for the software-defined visual storytelling future?

 Looking back we see that while the telegraph has been relegated to period dramas, and radio serves only niche applications, the telephone still dominates technological and societal change well over a century later.

 During the 1950’s and 60’s we see the rise of television.
 The 80’s and 90’s bring personal computing, and the Internet.

 Accelerated commoditization delivered these to the masses more quickly, over just about four decades.
 We could argue, though, that compared to the telephonic revolution these play only a supporting role.

 The romantic notion many have of ‘The Golden Era of Television’, the family basking happily in the glow of a cathode ray tube is really only relevant in the affluent West.

 As you read this, the majority of the global viewing audience is watching ‘television’ on their mobile phones.

-In this respect, the development of television or the Internet that the western world were not the big revolutions often claimed.
+In this respect, the development of television or the Internet were not the big revolutions often claimed.
 While they played a role in bringing us to this day, TV, personal computing and the Internet didn’t even reach much of the world until the mobile revolution.